From £57,6609

 A full five-star rating in this section, because Land Rover has absolutely nailed the way the Defender drives.

-As is the norm, JLR’s engineers benchmarked all sensible competitors before developing this new car.
+As is the norm, JLR’s engineers benchmarked all sensible competitors before developing this car.
 That included the original Defender and they concluded that, for all of the old car’s faults – and they were no less aware of them than anyone else – and even though the ride was a disaster, it remained a relatively engaging drive.
 Ditto the Jeep Wrangler was not a great road car but had a likeable honesty.
-So one of the elements they tried to keep intact was a car that’s both capable on and off road yet honest and characterful to drive.
+So one of the elements they tried to keep intact was a car that’s both capable on and off road, yet honest and characterful to drive.

 Ask engineers what their choice version is and they will often go for the lightest variant with the simplest mechanicals.
 With the Defender, more seem to pick a 110 with air springs over anything else.